Jans der Enikel: Weltchronik

 The style is anecdotal, with many fun tales inserted into what might otherwise be sober history.
 For example, the reign of Frederick II is interrupted to tell an entirely fictional story of a nobleman named Friedrich von Antfurt.
-This Friedrich subjects a duchess to what we today could only call sexual harassment, to the point where she thinks up a ruse to get rid of him.
-She promises to give him what he wants (the poet makes no bones about the fact that he only wants her lîp, her body) provided he takes part in a joust wearing her chemise (underdress) instead of his armour.
+This Friedrich approaches a duchess with the intent to seduce, to the point where she thinks up a ruse to get rid of him.
+She promises to give him what he wants (the poet doesn't hide that he only wants her lîp, her body) provided he takes part in a joust wearing her chemise (underdress) instead of his armour.
 She is of course counting on him being killed, but he survives, and there has to be a reckoning: when the duchess still refuses to submit to him, he vindictively exacts a humiliating revenge by forcing her to wear the torn and bloody chemise to church.

 Other scurrilous tales include a story of Noah's son visiting his wife's bedroom on the ark in violation of a strict prohibition; of Noah discovering wine when his goat became drunk; of how the Emperor Nero gave birth to a toad; and of the enchantment that led Charles the Great to commit necrophilia.

 From the 14th century, the text of the Weltchronik was reused in compilation manuscripts, which have a very complicated history.
-The earliest are combinations with the Christherre-Chronik known as the Enikel-Christherre-Mischtext, which in turn was developed into the so-called Erweiterte Christherr-Chronik.
+The earliest are combinations with the Christherre-Chronik known as the Enikel-Christherre-Mischtext, which in turn was developed into the so-called Erweiterte Christherre-Chronik.
 There are also compilation manuscripts that combine parts of Jans' Weltchronik with excerpts from Rudolf von Ems and Heinrich von München.
 In all, some 50 manuscripts contain text of Jans' Weltchronik, either "pure text" or compilations.
 Fragments are still occasionally being discovered.

 The earliest manuscripts of the Weltchronik were copiously illustrated with coloured miniatures, and the original cycle of miniatures was so well integrated with the text that it was clearly part of the author's programme.
 Many of Jans' miniatures were also taken into the compilations.
 However, from the 15th century the manuscripts are gradually less well laid out, and the illustrations are no longer copied.